-Shampoo Choices for Dry Scalps
+Shampoos for Dry Scalps

 When your scalp is dry, itchy, or flaky, choosing the right shampoo can be your first line of defense against the uncomfortable, sometimes embarrassing conditions that can occur.
-It's important to choose a shampoo that doesn't add to the issue when you have a dry scalp.
+It's essential to choose a shampoo that doesn't add to the issue when you have a dry scalp.
 Try these tips:

 - Avoid strengthening, fortifying, and volumizing shampoos.
 These products can strip your scalp of necessary moisture.

 - For scalps that are only slightly dry with little to no itching or flaking, look for shampoo labels that promote moisture, hydration, smoothing, or curls.
-These products promote moisture retention and can be beneficial to your dry scalp.
+These products encourage moisture retention and can be beneficial to your dry scalp.

 - Avoid shampoos that contain sulfates, which are very drying to the hair and scalp.